BitmapTileLayer#

 If your imagery is hosted privately, configure authentication headers in the

-callback or proxy requests through your
+front-end Deck getTooltip callback or proxy requests through your

 application server before handing URLs to the layer.